 If you don't have everything prepared, you can always get a partial for the badge and complete it at a later time.
 Most important of all it to enjoy the process.
 Have fun!

 Service to the community is an important part of Scouting.
 Scouts must complete one hour of service for Tenderfoot, two hours for Second Class and three hours for First Class.
 For Star and Life, the Scout must complete six hours for each rank.
 At least three of the six hours for Life must be conservation-related; this reflects an increased emphasis on environmental stewardship.
-Service hours must be recorded on the Troop 160 Service Hours Reporting Form and turned into the Scoutmaster.
+Service hours performed outside of troop activities must be recorded on the Troop 160 Service Hours Reporting Form and turned into the Scoutmaster.

 ADDITIONAL INFORMATION FOR ADULTS

 Your Scout is in charge of managing their advancement.
 The Scout should work with the Senior Patrol Leader, the Scoutmaster, and the Advancement Team directly.
 You can encourage them to stay on track, make sure they remember to join meetings, and help them learn.

 In Cub Scouts the parents could sign off when Cubs finished requirements.
 In Boy Scouts, only a few people can approve completion of requirements.
 Depending on the situation, that could be the Scoutmaster, ASM, adult trip leader, SPL, Troop Guide, or Merit Badge Counselor.